SvenEwald/xmlbeam/README.md

  * <<Projections to external documents>>

-   Getters and setters in a projection do not need to be projected to the same document.
    You may unite the access to multiple documents in one projection interface.
    This is one key feature to provide a stable Java API.
-   Just add the URL annotation to a method declaration instead of the interface.
+   Just add the URL annotation to a method declaration.
-   The document will be fetched on each method call and the related XPath will be evaluated on the external document instead.
+   The document will be fetched each time the method is called and the related XPath will be evaluated on the external document.
-   See example e09 for this applied to a real life use case.
+   (See example e09 for a real life use case.)

  * <<Sub projections>>

-   You may define sub projections to parts of XML documents.
-This way you may reflect a XML structure somehow into java, or just group arbitrary elements and attributes to a single Java structure.
+   You can define sub projections to parts of XML documents.
+This would reflect a XML element into Java, or just group arbitrary values to a single Java structure.
 (See tutorial e01 for an example of grouping data and e07 for element access example.)

- * <<Add behavior by adding Mixins (A Mixin is a Java class that handles certain method calls for a projection.)>>
+ * <<Add behavior by adding Mixins>>

+   A Mixin is a Java class that handles certain method calls for a projection.
+Kind of an interface with behavior.

-   If you want your projections to implement a certain interface (such as Comparable in tutorial e07), or you like to add validation code or such, there is a way to do that.
+   Projections can extend a certain interface (such as Comparable in tutorial e07).
+   This way you can add behavior (e.g validation code) to projections.

  * <<Painless DOM access>>